oprypin/crsfml/docs/api/window.md

 still work (i.e. you don't have to test `open?()` every time), and will have no effect on closed windows.

+## SF::Window#create(handle)

+Create (or recreate) the window from an existing control

+Use this function if you want to create an OpenGL rendering area into an already existing control.
+If the window was already created, it closes it first.

+* *handle* - Platform-specific handle of the control

 ## SF::Window#create(handle,settings)

 Create (or recreate) the window from an existing control